Load packages

 library(knitr)

-<- readRDS("data/processed/cleaned.RDS")
+light <- readRDS("data/processed/cleaned.RDS")

 #Set up the parameters

-<- light %>%
+light_interval <- light %>%

-light_interval ::mutate(span = as.factor(cut(year,
+dplyr::mutate(span = as.factor(cut(year,

-dplyrbreaks = c(seq(from = 1945, to = 2022, by = 10), 2022)))) %>%
+breaks = c(seq(from = 1945, to = 2022, by = 10), 2022)))) %>%

 # I added two additional stop words that aren't captured in the generic stop words dictionary.

-<- c("will", "must")
+mystopwords <- c("will", "must")

-R package.
+This version does use tf-idf for LDA analysis.
+For the older version, refer to UNGDC_topic_modeling.qmd.
+I created a separate version for two reasons.
+First, some of the functions and options deprecated from the quanteda R package.
 Earlier version might not be reproducible.
 Second, the inclusion of tf-idf to generate LDA analysis has a tradeoff.
 Since it gives less weights to terms that appear frequently across the documents, by definition, tf-idf lowers the correlation between terms over different time window.
 It is harder to notice a clear linkage between two topics represented by different terms.
 However, unlike the earlier version that excludes tf-idf, topics are more specific, and substantively meaningful.

 - TO DO: Reduce the number of topics from 10 to 5.
 Tf-idf increased the between-document variation and relatively decreased the commonality across the documents.
 It became harder to find a common topic, and it reducing the number of topics might help.
 I also need to implement moving window to produce a smoother transition of topics over time.